Skip to main content

 About

-Hordes of Hunger is a single player action game.
+Hordes of Hunger is a single player casual hack and slash game with horror, fantasy, medieval, historical and others themes.
 It was developed by Hyperstrange and was released on February 12, 2026.
 It received mostly positive reviews from players.

 Join the Discord About the GameThe Beast and its ravenous hordes emerged from the sea and stripped the land bare.
 Only Mirah stands in their way.
 Hordes of Hunger is a roguelite arena-slasher where you'll fight for survival against ever-intensifying waves of monsters.
 Create your loadout from a range of weapons and special attacks, then gain new abilities in each run to fine-tune your build.
 Co…